 Excel VBA Subscript Out of Range

-Subscript out of range is an error we encounter in VBA when we try to reference something or a variable which does not exist in a code, for example, let us suppose we do not have a variable named x but we use msgbox function on x we will encounter subscript out of range error.
+Subscript out of range is an error we encounter in VBA when we try to reference something or a variable that does not exist in a code.
+For example, suppose we do not have a variable named x.
+Then, if we use the MsgBox function on x, we will encounter a “Subscript out of range” error.

-VBA Subscript out of range error occurs because the object we are trying to access doesn’t exist.
-This is an error type in VBA coding, and this is a “Run Time Error 9”.
-It is important to understand the concepts to write efficient code, and it is even more important to understand the error of your VBA code to debug the code efficiently.
+VBA “Subscript out of range” error occurs because the object we are trying to access does not exist.
+It is an error type in VBA coding, a "Run Time Error 9."
+It is important to understand the concepts to write efficient code.
+It is even more important to understand the error of your VBA code to debug the code efficiently.

 What is Subscript out of Range Error in Excel VBA?

-If you click on the End button, it will end the subprocedure, if you click on debug, it will take you to the line of code where it encountered an error, and help will take you to the Microsoft website page.
+If you click on the "End" button, it will end the sub procedure.
+If you click on "Debug," it will take you to the line of code where it encountered an error, and help will take you to the Microsoft website page.

-Why Subscript Out of Range Error Occurs?
+Why Does Subscript Out of Range Error Occur?

-As I told as a doctor important to find the deceased before thinking about the medicine.
-VBA Subscript out of range error occurs when the line of code doesn’t read the object we entered.
+As we said, as a doctor, it is important to find the deceased before thinking about the medicine.
+VBA “Subscript out of range” error occurs when the line of code does not read the object we entered.

 Code: